rsonka/PADx-Skill-Scraper/README.md

 1. the file PADskillGetterSettings.txt MUST be in the same directory as the program if you want to use the optional dungeon-excludes form the menu.

 2. If you do not have python, Windows users can run the program using padxSkillGetter.exe under the dist folder.
+You will need all of the build and dist folders to do so.

 3. I typically view the results by pasting into excel.